 After determining whether a spouse possesses cryptocurrency, its value must be determined for distribution.
 Unlike most assets, cryptocurrency is highly speculative and subject to wild swings in value on an almost daily basis.
 For example, in December 2017, the cost of one Bitcoin went from $10,859 to $19,343 and back down to $13,860 by the end of the month.
 Because of this, by the time you negotiate an agreement to the time you go to judgment, there could be a substantial increase or decrease in the marital estate.
 As a result, one party could end up with substantially less or more of the estate due to the asset volatility, depending on your valuation date and method.

 Further, depending on when the cryptocurrency owning spouse purchased the asset(s), selling could trigger substantial capital gains taxes which must be considered in your dissolution calculus.

-3) Insure your client understands the volatility of cryptocurrency and gauge your client’s aversion to risk.
+- Ensure your client understands the volatility of cryptocurrency and gauge their aversion to risk.
 Your client may wish to retain more stable assets as an offset to cryptocurrency.
 Conversely, your client may be willing to part with stable assets in order to retain cryptocurrency (“HODL” in the crypto-world) in the hopes that the value will rise dramatically in the future.